ohsk23/youtube-data-collect/README.en.md

 neural network
 ```

-2. Run the code from the project root with your desired search options
+2. Run the code from the project root with your desired search options (takes about 3 minutes)

-- Use the 'title' option to search only in titles, or 'title_desc' to search in both titles and descriptions

 ```bash
 $ python 03-exact-match/main.py title ./data/20240315/all.csv